Open source · CC BY 4.0

 ✓ Living compliance dashboard

-PurposeCanonical architecture rules and checklists.
-For quick help, start with [QUICKHELP.md](./QUICKHELP.md).
-For build cycle status, see [DASHBOARD.md](./DASHBOARD.md).
+PurposeCanonical architecture rules for **[Project Name]** (TanStack Start + Lovable Cloud).
+For quick help see [QUICKHELP.md](./QUICKHELP.md).
+For build cycle status see [DASHBOARD.md](./DASHBOARD.md).
+For history see [CHANGELOG.md](./CHANGELOG.md).

-License: CC BY 4.0 (Creative Commons Attribution 4.0 International) Copyright: © 2026 Hypercart DBA Neochrome, Inc. Attribution Required: When sharing or adapting this work, you must:
+License: CC BY 4.0 (Creative Commons Attribution 4.0 International) Copyright: © [Year] [Your Name / Organization] Attribution Required: When sharing or adapting this work, you must:

 License Terms: https://creativecommons.org/licenses/by/4.0/legalcode